(Written for Filmoria)

 We know what to expect from Statham’s roles these days, but he doesn’t fail to impress at the same time.
 He’s such a likeable actor to say that he’s so stereotyped, but whilst the effort has been put into creating a great character, the premise around him feels quite empty.
 Wild Card does bring an intriguingly darker side out of Statham, but the lack of suspense ends up taking the better of him.

 One thing’s for sure, there needed to be a lot more Stanley Tucci.
 We don’t see nearly enough of him, and more interactions between him and Statham would have made this film a whole lot more entertaining.
 Some decent support comes from Michael Angarano, too, but, again, there’s not enough time put into those around Wild to make them stand out enough.

 Sofía Vergara also makes a disappointingly short appearance, but she looks absolutely stunning and helps to set the film up perfectly.
 She certainly grabs your interest from the get-go, introducing us to a Statham that were not used to.
 As he stumbles around a bar drunk for the opening scenes of the film, you wonder where the film is going, peaking your interest quite early on.

-Unfortunately it doesn’t get much better from then on.
-Wild Card obviously had great intentions to be more than just a film about fighting and gambling, and there’s a great noirish feel to it that I think will be admired in years to come, but in between a skillfully created lead and brilliant stunts, Wild Card doesn’t have enough story or exhiliration to keep up the pace.
+Unfortunately, it doesn’t get much better from then on.
+Wild Card obviously had great intentions to be more than just a film about fighting and gambling, and there’s a great noirish feel to it that I think will be admired in years to come, but in between a skillfully created lead and brilliant stunts, Wild Card doesn’t have enough story or exhilaration to keep up the pace.

 – An in-depth look at Wild Card’s cast of characters.